nepbish07al/tguserbot/OWNERS_MANUAL.md

 .exec: Execute small python scripts

-.term <bash_command>: run Bash terminal commands directly in a supported host
+.term "bash_command": run Bash terminal commands directly in a supported host

 # User info

-.info <username> or as a reply: gets info about the specific user
+.info "username" or as a reply: gets info about the specific user

 # Webtools